rRupeshRanjan/spring-security-demo/README.md

 ###### Repositories
 1. UserRepository.java, RoleRepository.java, PrivilegeRepository.java
     1. They extend JpaRespository provided along with spring data JPA.
-    2. These are used for fetching respective data from relevant tables.
+    2. These are used for fetching respective data from relevant tables in H2 database.
 2. AccessRepository.java
     1. Initializes mapping of resource access based on roles.
     2. This is used to check, given a resource and action type, does a User have access to it or not.